Female Non-Policing RCMP FAQ’s

 How do I make a claim?

-If the proposed settlement receives court approval, then Class Members who wish to participate in the settlement will submit a confidential claim form describing their experiences, along with any documentation supporting their claim to an independent court-appointed Assessor.
+Class Members who wish to participate in the settlement can submit a confidential claim form describing their experiences, along with any documentation supporting their claim to the independent court-appointed Assessor on or before January 12, 2021.

 Are the claims forms available in French?

-Yes, claims forms in both English and French will be available once the settlement is approved.
+Yes, claims forms are available in both English and French.

 What is the proposed settlement about?